 This summer the VolsTeach library is home to a group of high school students who are participating in UT’s Upward Bound program.
 These students, who are from schools in the rural Appalachian area of Tennessee, are interested in pursuing a college education and career in the fields of math and science.Their summer research projects are being completed with the use of 3D printers.
-One group is testing the strength of 3D printed chains (testing black vs transparent, parallel vs perpendicular, and % infill) The second group is testing angle of failure in 3D printing.
-Their final product will be a roof of a home (testing black vs green transparent, orientation, and 30 – 80 degree angles).
+One group is creating animal bridges to cross over roads.
+The bridges would reduce road kill costs and protect the animals.
+The students are testing the direction of water runoff and heat absorption as they create the bridges.
+Additionally, they are testing black vs green bridges (green being more inviting for the animals, and black more durable for the structure).
+The second group is creating dog leg prosthetic devices.
+The students came up with their own design for foot shape and the way the devices bend.
+They used a force plate to test the strength of the leg joints.
 VolsTeach faculty member, Dr. Yolanda Kirkpatrick, is overseeing the research.
-She is assisted by VolsTeach students Maria Van Audenhove and Jonathan VannEek.
+She is assisted by VolsTeach students Tyler Mann and Cassie Householder.